codewithmmak/cypress-javascript/README.md

     * As and when you save your tests, it will automatically run the tests.
     * With this you can watch the result as and when you write line of code

-### How to run all Cypress Tests using Cypress CLI?
+### How to run all Cypress Tests using Cypress Test Runner using npm command?
 * Open Terminal and enter command: `npm test`

+### How to run all Cypress Tests using CLI?
+* Open Terminal and enter command: `npm run test:cli`

 ### How to Run Test for single spec
-* Open Terminal and enter command: `cypress run --spec 'cypress/integration/examples/test_01_title_logo.spec.js'`
+* Open Terminal and enter command: `cypress run --spec 'cypress/integration/examples/checkboxes.spec.js'`

 ### How to Run Test with specific browser
 * Open Terminal and enter command: `cypress run --browser chrome`